sourcemeta/learnjsonschema.com/content/2020-12/validation/maxContains.markdown

 ---

 The `maxContains` keyword is used in conjunction with the `contains` keyword to specify the maximum number of items in an array instance that must validate against the `contains` subschema.
-* This keyword applies only to arrays.
-* The value of this keyword must be a non-negative integer.
 * If `contains` is not present within the same schema object, then this keyword has no effect.

 ## Examples